jcoreNL/docker-101-workshop/README.md

         docker run -it -p 4200:4200 <image-name> my extra args

-This will now run .
+This will now run `npm start my extra args`.
 Obviously this does nothing, but you can see that the extra commands are passed.
 This does introduce a problem though, when you want to start an interactive shell.